Urinary Incontinence

 When someone is unable to control the ability to urinate and there's an involuntary loss of urine, this person is said to have urinary incontinence.
 This condition is also called "leaky bladder."

 It's a very common problem, especially among older adults.
-As many as 30% of seniors living in the community and up to 50% of seniors living in nursing homes experience this condition.
+Around 12% of seniors living in the community and more than 80% of seniors living in nursing homes experience this condition.
 It generally affects more women than men until the age of 80.

 Many people believe that urinary incontinence is a normal part of aging when in fact it's not.
 Others may be embarrassed to talk about incontinence with a health care professional.
 For these reasons, many people don't seek medical help and never get properly diagnosed or treated.
 In many cases, urinary incontinence can be cured, or at least significantly relieved.